OpenForest4D/multi-temporal-lidar-forestry/README.md

-# OpenForest4D LiDAR Processing Pipeline
+# OpenForest4D Lidar Processing Pipeline

-This repository contains automated workflows for retrieving, processing, and analyzing multi‑temporal LiDAR data to detect forest structural change.
+This repository contains workflows for retrieving, processing, and analyzing multi‑temporal lidar data to detect structural changes to forests.
 The pipeline supports:

-- **Data retrieval** from USGS EPT or OpenTopography S3
+- **Data retrieval** from USGS EPT and OpenTopography S3
-- **Reprojection** and **tiling** of raw point clouds
+- **Reprojection** and **tiling** of point clouds
-- **Extraction** of forest metrics (e.g., canopy height, rumple index)
+- **Extraction** of raster-based forest metrics (e.g., canopy height model, rumple index)
-- **Differencing** of canopy height models (CHMs) over time
+- **Differencing** of DSM's, DTM's, canopy height models, canopy cover and rumple over time
-- **Visualization** of change products via QGIS
+- **Visualization** of topographic hillshades and change products via QGIS

-By standardizing each step in Jupyter notebooks and scripts, the project ensures reproducibility, scalability, and ease of adaptation for new areas or time periods.
-This work underpins the NSF‑funded OpenForest4D initiative, enabling researchers to quantify post‑disturbance recovery and long‑term forest dynamics.
+By standardizing each step in Jupyter notebooks and R scripts, the project ensures reproducibility, scalability, and ease of adaptation for new areas or time periods.
+This work is supported by the NSF‑funded OpenForest4D project.

 ---